 SQL is generally poor at recursive structures.

 CTEs permit a query to reference itself.
 A recursive CTE will repeatedly execute subsets of the data until it obtains the complete result set.
-This makes it particularly useful for handing hierarchical or tree-structured data. max_recursive_iterations avoids infinite loops.
+This makes it particularly useful for handing hierarchical or tree-structured data. avoids infinite loops.

-WITH RECURSIVE signifies a recursive CTE.
+signifies a recursive CTE.
 It is given a name, followed by a body (the main query) as follows:

 Given the following structure: